 Some nice touches include the vents that use the flywheel to send cool air into your face - note, these can be adjusted.
 The well-positioned transport wheels make this heavy machine easy to move even if you're slightly built and it comes with a very useful storage holder.
 This is a base that the machine slots into vertically when you're not using it - we can't recall seeing another rower with this useful accessory.

 Many consoles now come with PC-compatible or online functions.
-The R400 can be used with the DKN Motion App which links the console to a tablet or smart phone - for more information see DKN's website here.
+The R400 can be used with the DKN Motion App which links the console to a tablet or smart phone.

 It's not the best in this price bracket, but the R400 is very well made and comes close to the establish models it's in direct competition with.
 And thanks to the build quality and materials used, you get the impression it will last for years.